-On Monday, November 18th, we are happy to host Dr. Rebecca Li as a visiting guest teacher at the Sangha.
-A dharma heir in the Chan lineage of Master Sheng Yen, Rebecca will lead us in guided meditation and offer a dharma talk on “No self or not self?
-How should we consider the teachings on anatta?”
+On Monday, November 18th, we were happy to host Dr. Rebecca Li at the Sangha.
+A dharma heir in the Chan lineage of Master Sheng Yen, Rebecca lead us in guided meditation and the dharma talk was “No self or not self?
+How should we consider the teachings on Anatta?”

 –Very basically, anatta (or anatman in Sanskrit) is the teaching that there is no permanent, eternal, unchanging, or autonomous “self” inhabiting “our” bodies or living “our” lives.
 Anatman is contrasted with the Vedic teachings of the Buddha’s day, which taught that there is within each of us an atman, or an unchanging, eternal soul or identity.

 Anatta or anatman is one of the Three Marks of Existence.
 The other two are dukkha (roughly, unsatisfying) and anicca (impermanence).
 In this context, anatta often is translated as “egolessness.”

 Of critical importance is the teaching of the Second Noble Truth, which tells us that because we believe we are a permanent and unchanging self, we fall into clinging and craving, jealousy and hate, and all the other poisons that cause unhappiness. — More reading on this topic: https://www.learnreligions.com/self-no-self-whats-a-self-450190